 1994 AFC Playoffs Steelers 29 vs Browns 9

 Cleveland never knew what hit 'em!
-The Steelers thoroughly dominate the Bill Belichick-coached Browns in the first-ever postseason match-up between these two bitter rivals, defeating Cleveland for the third time in the same season.
-While Cleveland seems jittery and unprepared, Pittsburgh is efficient and focused, scoring on their first three possessions to open a 17-0 lead.
+The fired up Steelers thoroughly dominate the Bill Belichick-coached Browns in the first-ever postseason match-up between these two bitter rivals, defeating Cleveland for the third time in the same season.
+While Cleveland seems jittery and unprepared from the outset, Pittsburgh is efficient and focused, scoring on their first three possessions to open a 17-0 lead.
 Barry Foster (24 carries, 133 yards) dissects Cleveland's supposedly staunch defense for huge chunks of yardage and the Steeler O-line simply blows the Browns off the ball over and over and over.
 Bam Morris carries 22 times for 60 yards and John L. Williams gains 43 yds and scores a back-breaking 26-yard TD as the Pittsburgh piles up 424 yards on offense, controlling the ball for 42:37 vs 17:23.
-The vaunted Blitzburgh Defense puts on a stellar performance as well.
-With the running game humming, O'Donnell is efficient and untouched.
+The vaunted Blitzburgh Defense puts on a stellar performance as well, limiting Cleveland to just 186 total yds.
+With Pittsburgh's running game humming, O'Donnell is efficient and untouched.
 Meanwhile, Cleveland can muster nothing on the ground and Vinnie Testeverde (13 of 31, 144 yds, 1 TD, 2 INT), is forced to run for his life all afternoon, including a sack for a safety by Carnell Lake.
 A win that remains incredibly satisfying to this day.

 1994 AFC Championship Steelers 13 vs Chargers 17

 Infamous "Three More Yards" game.
-In spite of Pittsburgh's complete dominance (415 yards to 226), the Steelers blow a 13-3 lead as San Diego hits two big plays and then stops the Steelers on 4th and goal at the 3 to win the game.
-One of the biggest heartbreakers in Steelers history.
-This one still gives me nightmares...
+In spite of Pittsburgh's complete statistical dominance (415 yards to 226), the Steelers blow a 13-3 lead as San Diego hits two big plays and then stops the Steelers on 4th and goal from the 3 to win the game.
+One of the biggest heartbreakers in Steelers history and still the most disappointing loss of my lifetime.